Spanwise variations in membrane flutter dynamics: Different spanwise and chordwise pretensions

 In figure~\ref{fig:FFFFar1nu0T0cT0s} we show sequences of midspan and midchord snapshots across the same range of $R_1$ used previously.
-In the isotropic case with $T_0=T_{0s}=T_{0c}=10^{0.5}$ in figure~\ref{fig:FFFFar1nu0}, the membranes displayed upstream traveling waves in the chordwise direction and were spanwise symmetric.
-At $T_0=10^{-0.5}$ the membranes oscillated about the single-hump shape with a few $R_1$ values such as $10^{-0.5}$ and $10^{0.5}$ having spanwise asymmetry.
-The motions in the two anisotropic cases shown in figure~\ref{fig:FFFFar1nu0T0cT0s} are surprisingly similar to each other.
-They are steady at small~$R_1$ and oscillate about an upward or downward deflection at moderate and large $R_1$.
-The main difference between the two panels of figure~\ref{fig:FFFFar1nu0T0cT0s} is the small bump near the leading edge of the midspan profiles (red) in the bottom row, $T_{0s} \gg T_{0c}$.
-The pattern of steadiness and unsteadiness across $R_1$ resembles the isotropic cases with $T_0 = 10^{-0.25}$ in figure~\ref{fig:FFFFar1nu0}, and to a lesser extent, $T_0 = 10^{0.25}$.
-If one takes $T_0 = 10^{-0.25}$ as the closer reference point, one might hypothesize that the oscillatory behavior interpolates between $T_{0s}$ and $T_{0c}$ but is mainly set by whichever is smaller.
-A more definite conclusion may require results at more combinations of anisotropic pretensions together with $R_1$, but we do not pursue this here.
+In the isotropic case with $T_0=T_{0s}=T_{0c}=10^{-0.3}$ in figure~\ref{fig:FFFFar1nu0}, the membranes performed up-down oscillations with upstream traveling waves in the chordwise direction and were spanwise symmetric.
+At $T_0=10^{-0.75}$ the membranes assumed a single-hump shape, either steady or with small oscillations that were spanwise asymmetric.
+The spanwise profiles (blue) of the anisotropic cases shown in figure~\ref{fig:FFFFar1nu0T0cT0s} are surprisingly similar to each other at moderate to large values of $R_1$ ($\in[10^{0},10^{1.5}]$) where the membranes oscillate about an upward or downward deflection.
+The chordwise profiles (red) are more clearly different, with a small bump near the leading edge in the bottom row, $T_{0s}>T_{0c}$.
+The spanwise profiles (blue) mostly differ at small $R_1$ where the membranes are almost steady when $T_{0c}>T_{0s}$, and instead have periodic side-to-side oscillations when $T_{0c}<T_{0s}$.
+The motions in figure~\ref{fig:FFFFar1nu0T0cT0s} resemble those with isotropic pretension $T_0$ between $10^{-0.5}$ and $10^{-0.75}$.